-This is that, and only that.
 This is the constantly unfolding, illusorily objective thought process of the one, universal, all-embracing mind.

 By structured meditation on the nature of this, using the ever simpler perceptions of the mind in its still and natural state, you come at last to understand that this is that.